-Exmoor National Park was designated in recognition of the outstanding beauty, wildness and tranquillity of the moorlands which dominate its landscape.
+Exmoor National Park was designated in recognition of the outstanding beauty, wildness and tranquillity of the moorlands, which dominate its landscape.
 The moors and heaths are at the heart of the National Park; wide open areas, overlooking the whole of West Somerset, North Devon and the Bristol Channel coast.
-While they appear to be wild untamed landscapes, they are in fact the result of thousands of years of management by people and their grazing animals.
+While they appear to be wild untamed landscapes, they are in fact the result of centuries of swaling and grazing of livestock.

 Moorland or heath landscape accounts for a quarter of the area of Exmoor National Park, 18,300 hectares of land lying between 305 m (1000 ft) and 519 m (1700 ft) above sea level.
 The central moorland lies largely within the parish of Exmoor, the former Royal Hunting Forest area, protected from Norman times until the 19th century.
 This is surrounded by a fringe of commons and coastal heaths each linked historically to the villages surrounding the moor.

 A brief history of moorland on Exmoor

 10,000 years ago – Exmoor became covered in trees with the end of the ice age

 8000 years ago – Mesolithic era.
 Hunter gathering tribes moved in

 6,000 years ago – Neolithic era.
 People began growing crops and keeping animals

 4000 years ago – Bronze Age.
 As areas got cleared for hunting and animal rearing, burning was used for agriculture.
 It is not clear how much deforestation was caused by climatic changes and how much by human activity.

 800 years ago – swaling is recorded in Britain in the 14th C. Recent sampling on Exmoor suggests burning in a controlled manner dates at least this far back.
 At this time there was also periodic cultivation on the Southern Commons.